rxweb/rxweb.io/docs/rx-web-core/developing-the-api/child-controller.md

 > If you want to create a domain child controller, run the below command :

-> rxwebcore --controller --domain --main &ltChild_Controller_Name&gt --uow &ltModule_Name&gt --parent &ltParent_Controller_Name&gt
+> rxwebcore --controller --domain --main &ltChild_Controller_Name&lt --uow &ltModule_Name&gt --parent &ltParent_Controller_Name&gt

-# Methods
+## Methods

 `BaseChildController` is inherited by `ControllerBase` and contain various methods used for Data interaction such as Get, Put, Post, Patch and Delete.
 These methods are always public methods of the Controller as the child controller class methods must be publically accessible to the specific action of the of the Controller.